Local department

 Common Inspection Failures

-Using a vendor outside the authority-backed registry can break the paper trail Miami expects.
+Using a service company outside the published registry can break the paper trail Miami expects.

 High risk